CafeFPS/r5_flowstate/README.md

 # Original and updated repository for Flowstate mod made by @CafeFPS
-# Welcome to Flowstate Aim Trainer
+# Welcome to Flowstate
+Flowstate is a package of scripts for R5 Reloaded (Modded Apex Legends) that includes a large number of bugs fixes and new features.
+It also includes exclusive content made by the community like abilities, gamemodes or maps!

+Gamemodes:
+1. Flowstate Aim Trainer
+2. Flowstate FFA/TDM-Gungame-Fiesta
+3. Hide&Seek Prophunt (Beta)
+4. Battle royale (Beta)
+5. Csgo-like Apex Surf
+6. Capture The Flag
+7. Prop dynamic map editor

 Join r5 reloaded discord: https://discord.com/invite/r5reloaded

 # How to install